BioinformaticaUNQ/EnriquecimientoAnotacionesGO/README.md

 ## run-blast

 Executes a blast query run and returns the results of that run.
-The results will shown in a .json file of the given name.
+The results will shown in a .json file of the given name, under the Integraciones/blast/results folder.
-(-outfmt and -out blastp parameters had been set)
+(-outfmt and -out blastp parameters had been set) \

 ```bash
 run-blast [protein] [dataBase] [outfile name] {blastp args}
 ```